ashutoshgngwr/ashutoshgngwr.github.io/_posts/2019-06-23-embedding-code-from-github-in-a-website.md

 redirect_from: /2019/06/23/embedding-code-from-github-in-a-website
 ---

+> This doesn't work anymore!
+The CORS policy of `github.com` disallows
+> cross-origin requests from `github.io` and other domains.

 I've spent the past few days redesigning my website which is built using [Jekyll][jekyll] and [GitHub pages][github-pages].
 In my [last post][last-post], I had to embed code samples from one of my repositories and things got a little